Signal and Image Processing (CORO SIP)

 The key feature of the program is the design of mathematical solutions, for signal and image processing problems, accounting for the physical specificities of this data and adapting the numerical implementation of these solutions to the application context, the data amount and the available computational resources.

 The program of study lasts two academic years - denoted by M1 and M2.
 Signal and Image Processing is one of five specialisms available within the Control and Robotics stream.
-Some of the M1 courses are the taught across the five specialisms whereas the M2 courses are specialism-specific.
-See course content for more details.
+Some of the M1 courses are taught across the five specialisms whereas the M2 courses are specialism-specific.

 The language of instruction is English across the two years.